Tika Bravani

-Ratu Tika Bravani (born in Denpasar, on 17 February 1990), better known as Tika Bravani, is an Indonesian model and actress of mixed Bantenese and Minangkabau descent.
+Ratu Tika Bravani (born 17 February 1990) is an Indonesian model and actress of mixed Bantenese and Minangkabau descent.

 Biography

 Early life

 Ratu Tika Bravani was born in Denpasar, Bali from Bantenese father named Tubagus Zubir Ramadhan and Minangkabau mother named Kemalia Dewi.
 The Ratu first name is the Bantenese noble title which is pinned to the female descendants of the first sultan of Banten, Maulana Hasanuddin patrilineally derived from the father who has a first name Tubagus as noble title.

 Since sixteen years old, Tika Bravani had parted ways with her father because her parents divorced and she chose to live with her mother, Kemalia Dewi.
 On 30 July 2014, Bravani's mother died at the fourth day of Eid al-Fitr after a long battle with cervical cancer.
 Before she died, Dewi told Bravani to get married soon.

 Education

 Although born in Bali, Tika Bravani spent her childhood in Jakarta.
 She was a graduate of SMP Labschool Kebayoran in 2005, after which she continued to SMA Negeri 70 Jakarta.
 Graduated from high school, she continued her studies in Accountancy majors Faculty of Economics, University of Indonesia.
 In 2013, Tika Bravani successfully completed her studies and earned her bachelor's degree in economics from the University of Indonesia with a GPA of 3.4.